 Allsbrook and McCollum are also considering compromises, such as removing “uncc” from the university’s website and email addresses as a way to stop the acronym from competing with the Charlotte name.

 “My view has always been … that what will make the most difference for UNC Charlotte’s reputation is not its name but its deeds,” Dubois said.

-He pointed out that UNC Charlotte, only 71 years old, is considered young in higher education and the university’s reputation is still being developed.
+He pointed out that at 71-years-old, UNC Charlotte is considered young in higher education and the university’s reputation is still being developed.

 Dubois said he imagines UNC Charlotte growing to a population as large as 60,000 students, with classes spread throughout the city on different campuses.

 “Believe me,” he said.
 “If you’re a university of 60,000, they’ll know your name.”